MKTCLounge/MKTCLounge.github.io/index.md

 I. In FFA format events.
 Players will not be replaced with a sub if the room has already started.

 J. In FFA format events.
-Players must use their Lounge Nickname (or a shortened, legible version).
-Players who use a different name will receive -50 MMR strike.

-i.
-The shortened version must start with the first letter of your original Lounge name and must contain at least 4 characters.​

-K. In FFA format events.
-In case the player leaves the event at the beginning and comes back to finish the mogi, they will receive a strike if missed at least 4 races.
+In case the player leaves the event at the beginning and comes back to finish the mogi, they will receive a strike without MMR loss if they missed at least 3 races.

-L. Teams missing a player for at least 4 races will lose MMR proportional to the amount of races the player missed; for example, teammates of a player who missed 4 races will receive 8/12 loss, or 6/12 loss if the teammate misses 6 races.
-The player who missed at least 4 races will have their MMR loss increased proportional to the number of races missed; for example, a player who missed 4 races will receive 16/12 loss.
-Players who miss 6 races or more will also receive a strike.
+K. Teams missing a player for at least 3 races will lose MMR proportional to the amount of races the player missed; for example, teammates of a player who missed 3 races will receive 9/12 loss, or 6/12 loss if the teammate misses 6 races.
+The player who missed at least 3 races will have their MMR loss increased proportional to the number of races missed; for example, a player who missed 3 races will receive 15/12 loss.

-M. Any player is disqualified from an event for any reason.
+L. Any player is disqualified from an event for any reason.
 They will receive a -100 MMR strike listed below:

 i.
 Throwing.​
 i.a).
 Throwing is defined as losing a winning game on purpose for not playing a race, team kill, etc.​